About the Program

 Prior to the institute scholars will participate in webinars for sharing logistics, reviewing pre-work, and developing a common language.
 Additionally, they will take a baseline assessment to share their skills and needs.
 Scholars will also make initial contact with their mentorship teams.

 Scholars will participate in seminars focused on conceptual frameworks, study design, data collection, and data analysis.
 They will also collaborate in small groups to work on research proposals.
-Individual meetings with mentors, summer institute faculty, and program partners will be interspersed throughout the week.
+Individual meetings with mentors, institute faculty, and program partners will be interspersed throughout the week.

-In the 9-months following the summer institute, scholars will maintain communication with their mentorship team and scholar peers.
+In the 9-months following the institute, scholars will maintain communication with their mentorship team and scholar peers.
 Scholars will have opportunities to disseminate research and continue education through trainings and webinars.